How to have a successful phone interview

 Tie in your personal strengths to the functions of the role.
 Give examples of how they match up.
 For instance, you might highlight how you are organized, and you might mention how you reorganized your organization’s systems.

-Do mention some activities you enjoy doing outside of work that relates to and shows your passion for your work.
+Do mention some activities you enjoy doing outside of work that relate to and show your passion for your work.
 Some examples might be writing blogs, studying new technologies or going to training in your field.

 Why are you looking for a new job opportunity?